lorefnon/lorefnon.github.io/source/_posts/2021/08/07/Documenting-Your-Data-Model-With-Liquibase-and-Tbls.md

 date: 2021-08-07
 popular: true
 tags: [Liquibase, tbls, jOOQ]
+excerpt: Documenting a database schema is often an afterthought, even though it is really important esp. for onboarding new developers into the project.
+This post outlines a really straightforward approach to tackle this using tbls, liquibase & jOOQ.
 ---

 Documenting a database schema is often an afterthought, even though it is really important esp. for onboarding new developers into the project.